WOMEN IN ARCHITECTURE – “We need the holistic female view”

 I finished my studies in the mid-1970s and then gained experience in various areas – first in science, at the university, later in various offices as an employee and in administration.
 This gave me a very comprehensive insight into the many facets that the job offers.
 In 1980, after six years of gathering experience, I finally decided to be self-employed, initially as a partner with appropriate support in an existing office, later in a new configuration, but also in partnership – with a male colleague.
 Our focus included urban planning, building construction (from residential construction to hospitals) and, as a speciality, the management of architectural competitions.
 The competitions, including my own participation in them, are particularly close to my heart, as they are the best tool that we, the entire profession, give building owners to find the best solution for an urban or structural task.
 Today I can look back on 40 years of independence and see the office in good hands with our successors.

 But you are asking about the problems: It is true that, from my point of view, I had to do more, especially with clients, especially at a young age, in order to convince.
 I experienced particularly difficult times when my daughter was born and I had to reconcile my desire to give myself completely to this little being while wanting to maintain the continuity of my professional activity.
 The fact that we as women are assertive is also shown by the fact that more and more women have managed to get involved in voluntary work and we have been able to win the trust of everyone, including that of our male colleagues.
-I myself have been president of the Federal Chamber of Architects since 2013.
+I myself have been the president of the Federal Chamber of Architects from 2013 until May 2021.

 How did the perception of women in architecture change over the years?
 Is the architectural profession still deemed to be a primarily male-dominated field even though more women are now studying architecture in Germany than men?